FazalLabBCM/FazalLabPipelines/docs/CreateGenomeBrowserSession.md

       <img src="img/GenomeBrowser_VisibleCollections.png" width="70%" height="70%">

-  17. Click the `configure` at the bottom of the viewing window to configure the image according to your preferences.
+  17. Click `configure` at the bottom of the viewing window to configure the image according to your preferences.
       Then click `submit`.

       > **Note:** These are the default settings that I would recommend: